Introduction

 What Tools Are Needed to Measure Roof Pitch Accurately?

-- Measuring Tape: A long measuring tape is a must for measuring both the horizontal run and vertical rise of the roof.
+- Measuring Tape (long): Measures horizontal run and vertical rise of the roof.

-- Set Up the Carpenter’s Level: Place the level flat on the roof’s surface, making sure it’s perfectly level before moving on.
+- Set Up Carpenter’s Level: Place it flat on the roof, ensuring it’s level before proceeding.

-- Measure the Horizontal Run: Use the measuring tape to find the distance along the level from one end to the other, usually 12 inches.
+- Measure Horizontal Run: Use the tape to find the distance along the level (usually 12 inches).

-- Measure the Vertical Rise: Measure the vertical distance from the roof’s surface to the bottom edge of the level at the 12-inch mark.
+- Measure Vertical Rise: Measure vertical distance from roof surface to level’s bottom edge at the 12-inch mark.

-- Calculate the Pitch: You can use a roof pitch calculator or do it manually by dividing the vertical rise by the horizontal run.
-For example, if the rise is 6 inches and the run is 12 inches, the pitch is 6/12.
+- Calculate Pitch: Divide vertical rise by horizontal run.
+For example, if rise is 6 inches and run is 12 inches, pitch is 6/12 or 0.5 (or a 5:12 pitch).

 Is There a Historical Significance to the Standard Roof Pitch Angle?